ProofHub/api_v1/sections/topics.md

 Create topic
 ----------------

 * `POST /projects/23423233/topics.json` will create a new topic from the parameters passed.
-The subscribers array is an optional list of people IDs that you want to notify about this topic (see [People API](https://github.com/sdplabs/proofhub-api/blob/master/sections/people.md#get-people) on how to get the people IDs for a given project).
+* The subscribers array is an optional list of people IDs that you can get the category from the [people API](https://github.com/sdplabs/proofhub-api/blob/master/sections/people.md).

 ```json
 {